Vanshdhawan188/Food-Ordering-System-in-PHP-CodeIgniter-/Stored Cross-Site Scripting (XSS).md

 ## Vulnerability Summary

 A critical **Stored Cross-Site Scripting (XSS)** vulnerability was discovered in the stores section of **Food Ordering System in PHP CodeIgniter**.
-Attackers can inject malicious JavaScript via the `patname` field (POST parameter), which gets persistently stored in the database and executed whenever the profile page is viewed.
+Attackers can inject malicious JavaScript via the `patname` field (POST parameter), which gets persistently stored in the database and executed whenever the page is viewed.

 ### Key Details